Skip to main content

 These factors can make it hard to know when you've stopped ovulating and cannot get pregnant anymore.

-A blood test to measure levels of follicle-stimulating hormone (FSH) can show if a woman is becoming menopausal.
-But this is not a useful test in women over 45 as FSH levels go up and down.
+A blood test to measure levels of follicle-stimulating hormone (FSH) can show if you are becoming menopausal.

-An FSH test is not recommended if you're taking the combined pill.
+But often an FSH test is not reliable if you're taking the combined pill, patch or ring.

 Stopping contraception